 We all know that a lot of internal and external links are mostly good for your website’s SEO because links are one of those important aspects that crawling bots consider the most while indexing your web-pages.

 By default, all links you place on your website are followed to their sources by the search spiders, and this provides information concerning the type of web-pages your website is associated with.
-Most of the times, following the links is good for SEO and you will definitely want the search robots do this.
+Most of the times, following the links, is good for SEO and you will definitely want the search robots to do this.